apache/cordova-docs/www/docs/en/3.1.0/cordova/splashscreen/splashscreen.md

         <preference name="splashScreenDelay" value="10000" />

       The first line sets the image to display as the splash screen.
 If you name your image anything other than `splash.png`, you need to modify this line.
     The second line sets the delay of how long the splashscreen appears in milliseconds.
-To dismiss the splash screen once the app receives the `deviceready` event, call the `navigator.splashscreen.hide()` method.
+To dismiss the splash screen once the app receives the `<a href="../events/events.deviceready.html">deviceready</a>` event, call the `navigator.<a href="splashscreen.hide.html">splashscreen.hide</a>()` method.

 ### iOS